ibm-cloud-docs/databases-for-elasticsearch/howto-es-migrate-tutorial.md

 ## Retrieve and update user passwords
 {: #esmigration-retrieve-update-user-passwords}

 If you're restoring to Elasticsearch 7.17 as an update from an earlier version, existing user passwords will be invalidated and must be reset after the restore.
-Follow <INSERT URL HERE> this procedure to list all users and change user passwords.
+For more information, see [Retrieve and update user passwords](/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-upgrading&interface=ui#esupgrade-retrieve-update-user-passwords).